 - Light Carpentry

 - Working with Natural Fibers

 Quail Springs is located near the tiny town of Cuyama, CA in the Upper Cuyama Valley in Southern California.
 The elevation is approximately 3,600', and the land is high desert, piñon-juniper woodland.
 Tucker's Scrub Oak, Great Basin Sage, Yerba Santa, Rabbitbrush, Ephedra, and many other high desert species inhabit the valley floor.
 The ruggedly beautiful Los Padres National Forest surrounds Quail Springs on three sides.

-Sliding Scale: $0 to $350 donation per month, plus a $150 non-refundable deposit upon acceptance.
+$150 non-refundable deposit upon acceptance.

 Besides nutritious food and facilities, also available to you are a camping space (bring your own gear), immersion into a lively community atmosphere of various ages, a vast extended network of permaculture professionals, hundreds of acres of beautiful wilderness, and what many have deemed a treasured, life-changing experience.

 We ask all visitors to adhere to our no drugs policy, and to smoke tobacco products only in the designated smoking areas as we are a high risk for wildfires.
 We understand that the use of cannabis is legal in many places, but we strive to maintain a cannabis free social setting.
 We also understand that this means living at Quail Springs may not be a fit for everyone.
 We ask that there be no public drinking of alcohol during our children’s courses and minimal/discrete alcohol consumption during all other courses in order to support those who may be challenged by the presence of alcohol.

 Unfortunately, we cannot accommodate any new pets at this time.

 Qualities & Qualifications of the Ideal Person